Fiction Writing Made Easy with Savannah Gilbo | How to Write a Novel & Writing Advice

-Fiction Writing Made Easy is your go-to podcast for practical, no-fluff tips on how to write, edit, and publish a novel—from first draft to finished book.
-Hosted by developmental editor and book coach Savannah Gilbo, this show breaks down the fiction writing process into clear, actionable steps so you can finally make progress on your manuscript.
+Hosted by developmental editor and book coach Savannah Gilbo, this show breaks down the fiction writing process into clear, actionable steps so you can finally make progress on your manuscript and write a novel you’re proud of.

-- How do I write a novel without experience?
+How do I write a novel if I’ve never done this before?

-- What’s the best way to structure a story that works?
+What’s the best way to structure a story that works?

-- How do I develop strong characters and build immersive worlds?
+How do I develop strong characters readers will care about?

-- How do I edit or revise my first draft?
+How do I edit my first draft?

-- When is my book ready to publish?
+How do I know when my book is ready to publish?

-New episodes drop weekly to help you write a novel you're proud of—and get it into readers’ hands.
+New episodes drop weekly to help you simplify the novel-writing process, strengthen your storytelling skills, and get your book into readers’ hands.

 #57: Action Genre Conventions